 This book is truly interesting and contains many excellent contributions from several respected scholars, both national and international.
 It is a great compliment to the editors.
 However, we did notice one thing regarding the use of the terms 'Frisia' and 'Frisians'.

-The thing we found striking about the book is that, despite the history of Dorestat evidently being part of the history of Frisia as well, editor and author Willemsen doesn't mention the word 'Frisia' at all.
-We don't know how she managed not to, but not a syllable.
-In her contribution 'Dorestad and its Networks.
-An Introduction', she speaks of Vikings, Francia, Frankish, Baltic, Roman, Carolingian, Rhine delta, Dutch Merovingian, Scandinavia, British Isles, etc. Not once does she use the term Frisia or Frisian, nor Friesland for that matter.
-Still, the article is really, really discussing early-medieval Dorestat and its wider region.
+The thing we found striking about the book is that, despite the history of Dorestad evidently being part of the history of Frisia as well, editor and author Willemsen does not mention the word 'Frisia' at all.
+We do not know how she managed not to, but not a syllable.
+It must have required a lot of scientific suppleness not to touch the words – a true Alberto Tomba of history.
+In her contribution 'Dorestad and its Networks: An Introduction', the author speaks of Vikings, Francia, Frankish, Baltic, Roman, Carolingian, Rhine delta, Dutch Merovingian, Scandinavia, British Isles, etc. Not once does she use the term Frisia or Frisian, nor Friesland or Fryslân for that matter.
+Still, the article is really, really discussing early medieval Dorestad and its wider region.
+It is like living in a parallel universum.

 In a second contribution ‘Mixed Emotions.
-The Swords of Dorestad’, again author Willemsen doesn't drop the word Frisia a single time.
+The Swords of Dorestad’, again author Willemsen does not drop the word Frisia a single time.
 Willemsen does use, however, Low Countries, Carolingian, Vikings, territory of Dorestad, Frankish, United Kingdom, Scandinavia, Danish, early medieval Netherlands, Northern Netherlands, and Norsemen.
-Again, no single reference to Frisia, and again the article is really, really all about early-medieval Dorestat.
+Again, not a single reference to Frisia, and again the article is really, really all about early medieval Dorestad.
+Like the laws of quantum mechanics have struck and thrown us in the fourth dimension.
 The description 'Northern Netherlands' in this context, by the way, feels like talking about the politionele acties ‘police actions’ in the Dutch Indies and the colonial wars.
-Concealing language.
-What are you hiding Miss Willemsen? becomes the question.
+Concealing language, so to speak.
+'What are you hiding, Miss Willemsen?' starts to become the question.

-It all somehow doesn't feel very inclusive.
+It all somehow does not feel very inclusive.

 Lex Heerma van Voss, et al (eds.), Nog meer wereldgeschiedenis van Nederland (2022)

 When discussing the Roman period, pages 56-74, the classic, Romantic but poor image of the Batavians surfaces yet again.
 As if we hear poet Jan Frederik Helmers (1767-1813) speak again from his grave.
 Getting tired already?
+We do.

 And why pay attention to the Batavian revolt and not to the equally impressive Frisian revolt at Baduhenna a few decennia before?

-Note 1 - There's one recent publication where the don't-mention-the-war fear we saw earlier, is visible again.
-It's the book titled Grensverkenningen.
-Langs oude grenzen in Nederland 'border explorations.
-Along old borders in the Netherlands' (2022), written by Kester Freriks and Martijn Storms.
-In the essay In Katwijk aan Zee op zoek naar een verdronken Romeinse ruïne 'in Katwijk aan Zee looking for a drowned Roman ruin', the authors write that, around the year AD 250 the Romans gave up their efforts to control the area north of the River Rhine.
-Reason for it was because of the attacks of the "Germanic people of the north" became increasingly fierce.
+Note 1 – There is one recent publication where the Don't-mention-the-war fear we saw earlier is visible again.
+It is the book titled Grensverkenningen.
+Langs oude grenzen in Nederland 'Border Explorations.
+Along Old Borders in the Netherlands' (2022), written by Kester Freriks and Martijn Storms.
+In the essay In Katwijk aan Zee op zoek naar een verdronken Romeinse ruïne 'In Katwijk aan Zee Looking for a Drowned Roman Ruin', the authors write that, around the year AD 250, the Romans gave up their efforts to control the area north of the River Rhine.
+The reason for this was because the attacks of the "Germanic people of the north" became increasingly fierce.
 There was, however, in the Netherlands only one tribe living north of the River Rhine attacking the Romans: the Frisians.
-Why, dear sirs, not using the more concise 'Frisians or Frisii' instead of 'Germanic people'?
+Why, dear sirs, not use the more concise 'Frisians or Frisii' instead of 'Germanic people'?

 By the way, the Romans did not give up control over Central Netherlands in AD 250.
 They remained in control for more than two centuries afterwards (Looijenga 2023).
+Minor detail.

 "In the meantime, Northern Europe was also emerging as a trading area.
 Until the Middle Ages it was a backward corner of Europe, but between 800 and 1000 the Northern European Vikings became an important seafaring and trading people; they sailed to the Mediterranean, ruled southern Italy, settled in what is now Ukraine at the end of the ninth century, and also for a while in North America in 985.
 The Hanseatic League, a trading network of about two hundred Northern European ports, was active between the thirteenth and seventeenth centuries; in a sense a precursor of the European Union."